BNB2006/ATM-and-Banking-Transaction-system/README.md

 # ATM-and-Banking-Transaction-system

 The program implements a simulation of an ATM Banking System with features such as account creation, user authentication, and various transaction options (balance inquiry, withdrawal, deposit).
 The system allows users to manage their account details and performs operations securely by utilizing PIN-based authentication.
-Data persistence is handled through file operations to store and retrieve user data.
+Data persistence is handled through file operations to store and retrieve user data.<u>

 <h3>Transaction Options:</h3>